 Balisy is an intelligent, playmaking center that is really fun to watch.
-Two attributes that separate Balisy from many other freshmen are his ability to control the tempo of the game and the fact that he can make other players around him better.
+Two attributes that separate Balisy from many other prospects are his ability to control the tempo of the game and the fact that he can make other players around him better.
 He possesses great hands and excellent puck-moving ability.
 He can make some of the prettiest tape-to-tape passes too.
 Balisy has great vision and follows plays exceedingly well.
 He is a very good skater that does a good job of consistently keeping his feet moving.
 He is also quite good in transition as well.
 Balisy's elusiveness and ability to move effectively through traffic makes him a difficult player to contain.
 As good as Balisy is offensively, he is equally good defensively.
-At Western Michigan this season, he proved to be an outstanding penalty killer who isn't afraid to block shots or deliver checks when necessary.
-He's not one to give up easily in battles for pucks either.
+At Western Michigan last season, he proved to be an outstanding penalty killer who is not afraid to block shots or deliver checks when necessary.
+He is not one to give up easily in battles for pucks either.
 Balisy is also very good on face-offs and supports plays really well too.
-Like most freshmen in college hockey, adding size and strength will be crucial to his future success.